itzrossyo/Birmingham-egg-milestone-project/README.md

 # Birmingham egg

-Birmingham egg is designed to be responsive website allowing visitors to view on a range of devices.
+Birmingham egg is a responsive website designed to provide information about Birmingham Egg, a local business specializing in high-quality eggs and polurty products.
+The website aims to showcase their range of products, provide details on how to visit their location, and offer convenient contact options for inquiries and deliveries.

 ![Birmingham egg shown on a range of devices](assets/images/birminghamegg.png)